sgbilod/faceless-youtube/docs/WEB_DASHBOARD.md

 ## Conclusion

-The DOPPELGANGER STUDIO Web Dashboard provides a complete, real-time interface for managing the entire video automation pipeline.
-With its intuitive design, comprehensive features, and robust architecture, it serves as the perfect control center for automated content creation.
+The **Faceless YouTube Automation Platform** Web Dashboard provides a complete, real-time interface for managing the entire faceless video automation pipeline.
+With its intuitive design, comprehensive features, and robust architecture, it serves as the perfect control center for automated content creation and publishing.

 ---

 **Version:** 1.0.0
-**Last Updated:** January 2025
+**Last Updated:** October 2025
-**Maintainer:** DOPPELGANGER STUDIO Team
+**Project:** Faceless YouTube Automation Platform
+**License:** GNU AGPL v3.0